 Let’s imagine a speaker driver for a moment.

-The audio signal (AC electrical signal) applied across the conductive element (voice coil) of the driver causes coinciding movement in the driver’s cone/diaphragm.
+The audio signal (AC electrical signal) applied across the driver’s conductive element (voice coil) causes coinciding movement in the driver’s cone/diaphragm.

 As the cone/diaphragm pushes forward, it compresses the air in front of it and rarefies the air behind it.
 The opposite is true as the cone/diaphragm pulls backward.